trustedanalytics/atk/doc/source/ad_inst_ta1.rst

 The script will also fully configure the local PostgreSQL installation to work with the |PACKAGE| server.

-To configure the |PACKAGE| installation, do this:
+To configure |PACKAGE| installation, do this:

 .. code::